Superphénix: Superphénix

 In 1971 and 1972, France, Germany and Italy signed agreements for the joint construction of full-scale breeders, one in France and one in Germany.
 The 1973 oil crisis made the issue of fuel security of significant importance.
 As part of the Messmer Plan, France began to plan for a future in which the vast majority of their electrical power would come from nuclear sources.
 New priority was given to a follow-on breeder design with the goal of continual operation, high CF, and economic operation even as a stand-alone reactor.
 This became the Superphénix design.

 A public enquiry was carried out over an "excessively short" period from 9 October to 8 November 1974.
 This led to almost immediate opposition.
 In November, a group of 80 physicists from the Lyon Physics Institute wrote an open letter about the risks of breeder technology, and in February 1975, about 400 scientists signed their name to an expanded letter.
 On the other side of the argument, Andre Giraud, head of French Nuclear Commission (CEA), stated that they should carry on with the buildout, warning that delays would have "catastrophic consequences on the uranium savings that are expected."
 In spite of opposition, Superphénix construction pushed ahead in 1976, although this was not made official until the next year, when initial construction was already underway.

 Construction

 Design work began in 1968, the same year as construction began for the smaller-scale LMFBR Phénix, following the abandonment of the graphite-gas designs.
 The fast breeder design was chosen in the face of fears of disruption to the supply of other fuels; the "plutonium economy" seemed viable if oil prices stayed high and uranium supplies dwindled.
 Construction was approved in 1972 and lasted from 1974 to 1981, but power production did not begin until 1985.
 Costs rose rapidly during construction.
-The plant was run by the consortium NERSA, 51% owned by EDF, 33% by ENEL and 16% by SBK (Schnell Brüter Kernkraftwerksgesellschaft).
+The plant was run by the consortium NERSA, 51% owned by EDF, 33% by ENEL and 16% by SBK (Schneller Brüter Kernkraftwerksgesellschaft).